What Is Remote Work? The Ultimate Guide to The Future of Work

 Is remote work here to stay?

-With all the benefits and advantages of a distributed workforce, we can only predict that the number of people working remotely will increase in the years to come.
-If the global business community starts looking at the big picture and realizes the potential of remote work productivity, diversity, and effectiveness, more and more of us may be working from a location of our choosing.
+If the global business community continues to see the big picture and realize the potential of remote work productivity, diversity, and effectiveness, more and more of us may be working from a location of our choosing in the future.